mech/Learning-Notes/Design/Product/InterfaceDesign.md

 > UI design is just a series of "endless tweaking".
 Always changing the UI.
 Adaptability.
 Unexpected demand of the business.

+## Value Proposition

+When designing UI, ask what is the value proposition of that screen.

 ## Breadth and Depth

 Start with breadth, then dive into depth.